tatsuyafujisaki/android-github-actions-firebase-danger-sample/README.md

-# Intro
+# Overview
-* This sample is to link the following on GitHub Actions.
+* This sample is to link the following to GitHub Actions.
   * Firebase Test Lab (for instrumented unit tests)
   * Firebase App Distribution
   * Slack